-I also like Oro de Mar – also known as Wenzhou II – at Ali Bei, 71.
+If you’re looking for something more basic, I also like Oro de Mar – also known as Wenzhou II – at Ali Bei, 71.
 The sign is in Chinese – but it’s the one on the corner next to the bus station.
 They’ve got excellent handmade noodles and spicy squid legs.

 And having said all that, if you’re into Chinese food like I am (read: stuffing yourself cheaply, a couple times a week) you should try all the places around the Arc de Triomf / Tetuán area.

 Chinese Hot Pot at Spicy Soul